andressantamaria2003/Discord-Bot-Hosting/README.md

 # Support

-If you need any help contact me on Discord: ΛПDЯӨID#2559
+If you need any help contact me on Discord: ΛПDЯӨID#2559 or in My Support Server: https://discord.gg/hwQmuxud46